benthor/tagvial/README.md

     - can be disabled with `-o noundelete`
 - renaming of files
 - removing of files from tags or completely (via 'rm')
+    - default behavior: rm'ing a file in a directory only removes it from that tag. rm'ing in the root is denied
-    - future default behavior: only removing files from the root actually deletes them, rm in directories only removes the tag
+    - `-o allowrootrm`: removing files from the root actually deletes them
-    - future option: `-o deletetagless` will automatically remove untagged file, will make root non-writeable
+    - `-o deletetagless` will automatically remove untagged file
 - retagging of files via "rename" (i.e., "mv")
 - appropriate errors raised if naming clashes occur in files or directories
 - proper unmounting is actually not needed